Ayomiposiogunlola/Ayomiposiogunlola/README.md

 - 🌱 I currently use EXCEL, SQL and Business tool like;PowerBI for Data querying, data manipulation and visualization.
 - I'm currently learning PYTHON
 - 💞️ I’m available for Data Analyst and Bsiness intelligence Analyst roles.
 - ⚡ Fun fact: I'm a writer and I love reading.
 When I am not analysing Data, I am reading.
-Sad thing is; I find it difficult to write when I'm happy.
+Sad thing is; I find it difficult to write when I'm happy, but I write well when I'm not in my happy state.
 - 📫 How to reach me: Gmail: Mofebisarami98@gmail.com, Linkedln: Ayomiposi Ogunlola and X(Formally Twitter); @ayoogunlola Ayomiposiogunlola/Ayomiposiogunlola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.